Kaunas Prison: History

 The Kaunas Prison was completed in 1864, just after the January Uprising during the times of the Russian Empire.
-At the time it was a modern prison in the whole region.
-It had 300 places for prisoners, a chapel, administrative-household premises, and apartments for employees were planned.
-But later there the number of places for prisoners grew up to 550.
-Kaunas Prison was seen far in environs of Kaunas center and aroused terror in everybody.
-Sometimes it was even called “Kaunas Bastille”.
-During the period of 1905 Revolution, the prison was overcrowded with political prisoners.
-The branch of Kaunas Prison was established in the Ninth Fort of Kaunas Fortress in 1924.
+At the time it was one of the most modern prisons in the whole region.
+It had space for 300 prisoners, a chapel, administrative-household premises, and apartments for employees were planned.
+Later, the number of prisoners that could be housed grew to 550.
+Kaunas Prison could be seen far from Kaunas center and aroused terror in everybody.
+Sometimes it was even called the “Kaunas Bastille.”
+During the period of the 1905 Revolution, the prison was overcrowded with political prisoners.
+A branch of Kaunas Prison was established in the Ninth Fort of Kaunas Fortress in 1924.

-During World War II, in June 1941, during the German invasion of the Soviet Union, the majority of the convicts in the Kaunas Prison were of Jewish nationality.
-Most of them were executed at the Ninth Fort.
-The greater part of the prisoners kept in Kaunas Prison, was the prisoners under interrogation.
-Due to the lack of food, medical care, the exhaustive work, beating, the mortality of prisoners was rather high.
+During World War II, in June 1941, during the German invasion of the Soviet Union, the majority of the convicts in Kaunas Prison were Jewish.
+Most of them were executed at Ninth Fort.
+Most of the prisoners kept in Kaunas Prison were under interrogation.
+Due to lack of food or medical care, the exhausting work and the beatings, the prisoner mortality rate was rather high.
 Kaunas Prison was completely liquidated in 1960.
 After the reconstruction, in the place of the former Kaunas Prison the scientific research center of Kaunas Polytechnic Institute was settled.